friedkeenan/tfm-proxy-loader/README.md

 # TFM Proxy Loader

-A custom loader for the Transformice client which connects to a local proxy.
+A custom loader for Transformice and other Atelier 801 games which forces the client to connect to a local proxy.

 ## Building